 Why do 75% of artists in the US make $10,000 or less a year selling art?

 The artists who succeed are motivated to succeed.
-They have a clear vision of what they want and they work hard at their goals every day.
+They have a clear vision of what they want and work hard at their daily goals.
 The bottom line is that successful artists will do everything it takes to achieve their goals.

-A successful artist knows what they want and they know what they have to do to become successful.
+The successful artist knows what they want, and they know what they have to do to become successful.
 They also know that success does not happen overnight.
-They accept that being an artist is hard but they are willing to put in the hard work and the work late hours even though they are exhausted.
+They accept that being an artist is hard, but they are willing to put in the hard work and the work late hours even though they are exhausted.

 How To Become A Successful Artist

-One common trait successful artists share is that they are always devoting time in the studio.
+One common trait successful artists share is that they are continually devoting time to the studio.
 They do not wait until they are inspired to create.
-They go into the studio every day and force themselves to create art to sell.
+They go into the studio daily and force themselves to create art to sell.